apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 ::
     This endpoint ``/api/v1/dags/{dag_id}/dagRuns`` also allows you to filter dag_runs with parameters such as ``start_date``, ``end_date``, ``execution_date`` etc in the query string.
-    Therefore the operation previously performed by this endpoint
+    Therefore the operation previously performed by this endpoint:

 .. code-block:: bash